Last updated October 21, 2024.

 Low magnesium has been linked to numerous mental and neurological disorders, including:

-If you feel “tired but wired” and have trouble sleeping, especially due to a racing mind or leg cramps, magnesium can be the answer.
+If you feel “tired but wired” and have trouble sleeping, especially due to a racing mind or leg cramps, magnesium may be the answer.

 There are many forms of magnesium supplements available and the form you choose matters.